FIRST-TIME SKIER FAQS

 With skiing it’s all about layering.
 I think you’ll be surprised to see how warm your body stays when you’re skiing.
 It’s on the lift when you’re more likely to get cold.
 My hands are usually where I feel it first.
 If that sounds like you, you should opt for mittens over gloves.
 This year, after constantly cold fingers last year, I finally invested in a pair of Black Diamond Insulated Mercury Mitts, and I couldn’t be happier.
 A cheaper alternative is to stuff a couple of disposable hand-warmers inside your gloves.
 That’s not a long-term solution, but it will get you through your first few day.

 Feet are a little tricker.
-You might be tempted to wear super thick socks, but I don’t recommend this.
+First-time skiers are often tempted to wear super thick socks, but I don’t recommend this.
 Thin ski socks result in a better boot fit and will allow your foot to breath, meaning it won’t get sweaty and cold.
 In addition, there are a couple of things you can do to help keep your feet warm.

 - Don’t leave your ski boots in the car overnight.
 Putting cold boots on in the morning is an uphill battle if your feet get cold easily.